rosblox/ros-template/README.md

 # ROS Container with Shared Memory Transport

-This repository is a collection of files/scripts to conveniently build and run ROS 2 packages inside a Docker container and have shared memory transport between ROS 2 nodes run inside the container and on its host enabled.
+This repository is a collection of files/scripts to conveniently build and run ROS 2 packages inside a Docker container and have shared memory transport between ROS 2 nodes run inside the container and on the host enabled.

 ## Problem